 As Dr. Neo says, "Openness in the form of non-conformism both fuels and is a product of creativity and innovation."
 Which may explain why open-mindedness and creativity are often associated with intelligence.

 and creative means that we can easily piece together new insights that are qualitatively different from the sum of their parts," Dr. Neo says.
 "Take for instance, Steve Jobs drew from his love of calligraphy to create his Apple interface."
 And as we all know, Jobs was pretty darn smart.
+6 Making Risky Decisions

 2015 Finnish study, which found that individuals who were less afraid to take risks tended to have higher intelligence.
 And when you think about the way quick-thinking is often associated with risky decisions, that connection makes sense.